croumegous/finance_benchmark/readme.md

 I made this project a year ago, so the source code is quite bad.
 I tried to clean it recently to make it public but it is not perfect yet.

-:warning: This project is not totally reliable and the data shown can be buggy/biased, do your own research and don't take conclusion blindly on data shown in this poject.
+:warning: This project is not totally reliable and the data shown can be buggy/biased, do your own research and don't take conclusion blindly on data shown in this project.

 # Presentation